nitayneeman/ng-prevent/README.md

 1. Add one of dist files (original / min) to main file sources of project.
 2. Inject 'ngPrevent' as a dependency of your angular module.
 3. Start to prevent on any element you want!
+#### Options
+When you define prevent option on scope - you can use the following option:
+- *userSelect*
+    'true': preventing a user selection on the element.
+    'false': allowing a user selection on the element.

 ## Samples
 Add a prevent attribute on your element: